kanamtsm/mc_sdl/NNNN-spec-manuplating-projection-app-via-hardware-buttons.md

 It is assumed that ButtonName to be notified is subscribed.

-**Correct so that the press information of the PC key linked "DISPLAY_CURRENT_LOCATION" in this case is notified to the sdl_hmi file (src / app / view / navigationAppView.js).
+**Correct so that the press information of the PC key linked "DISPLAY_CURRENT_LOCATION" in this example is notified to the sdl_hmi file (src / app / view / navigationAppView.js).

 ```js
 ...